Run For Office

 Throw everything you know about politics out the window.
 You’re qualified to run for local office – we’re here to help.

 Thinking about running for local office?
 We want to talk to you.
-We don’t care about your resume — if you’re progressive and you care about your community, we want to help you.
+We don’t care about your resume: if you’re progressive and you care about improving your local community, we want to help you run.

-In 2020, the work of state and local elected officials was critical to the safety and well-being of millions of Americans.
-This work will continue on in 2021.
-If you decide to run — especially in these uncertain times — rest assured that RFS will be there for you.
+In 2021, the work of state and local elected officials was critical to the safety and well-being of millions of people.
+This work will continue in 2022.
+If you decide to run — especially in these uncertain times — rest assured RFS will have your back.

 When you sign up, you’ll get invited to join a conference call with members of the RFS team and other prospective candidates.
 On the call you will learn the ins and outs of running for office with us, what we provide endorsed candidates, and how we work to support your campaign.
 Once you’re a part of our community, you’ll have access to online resources, trainings, referrals, mentorship, and you’ll be able to talk to other candidates across the country about what you’re going through.
 Trust us: You’ll love it.